SEO for React Websites

 server side rendering to static content; this works for simple sites where any user interactivity can easily be served within the DOM without the requirement for a round trip to the server.

-Isomorphic React; isomorphic react allows code to run both server side and client side which can benefit both the performance for search engines, by rendering code on the server and for clients who can render code client side (or on a mix of both) provided your app supports this.
+Server side rendering or universal rendering allows code to run both server side and client side which can benefit both the performance for search engines, by rendering code on the server and for clients who can render code client side (or on a mix of both) provided your app supports this.
 This will mean you can handle user interactions on the app without too much issue without losing out on search performance.

 Should you choose React for your website?